Make your own free website on Tripod.com

 03/03/05- 05/29/05- Community Liaison & Diversity Advisor Temporary Assignment for the Volusia County Schools (FL) at Pine Ridge High School- - Public Relations to the City of Deltona, Volusia County and organizations.
 Develop leadership and cultural activities and serve as a bridge between all different student groups, faculty and administration to foster and manage campus diversity.

-Selected to represent Pine Ridge High School at the 2005 National Conference on Leadership Diversity by the University Of Central Florida Office Of Diversity Initiatives
+· Selected to represent Pine Ridge High School at the 2005 National Conference on Leadership Diversity by the University Of Central Florida Office Of Diversity Initiatives

-2008-2004 Temporary Teaching Certificate by the State of Florida for Business (Grades 6-12)
+· 2008-2004 Temporary Teaching Certificate by the State of Florida for Business (Grades 6-12)

 · 2005 Teacher Substitute Certification by the Volusia County School Board

-07/01/04- 09/05/04 District Executive D-3/Tuscarora District for the Boy Scouts of America, Central Florida Council Deltona, FL
+Summer and Fall 2004- District Executive D-3/Tuscarora District for the Boy Scouts of America, Central Florida Council Deltona, FL

-Served as a liaison between West Volusia Parent Leaders/Volunteers and Council.
+· Served as a liaison between West Volusia Parent Leaders/Volunteers and Council.
 Coordinated regular meetings and activities for West Volusia.
 Created partnerships with other agencies, businesses, churches and school board to recruit and train boys and parent leaders and volunteers to promote leadership, citizenship and physical wellness.
-Served as a Volunteer: Commissioner, Golden Eagle Dinner Captain and Advisor for National Pilot Program to Central Florida.

-01/2004-06/2004- Assistant Director of Multicultural Services/Multicultural Center- (KU Graduating Class of 1995)
+Spring & Summer 2004- Assistant Director of Multicultural Services/Multicultural Center- (KU Graduating Class of 1995)

 Kutztown University of Pennsylvania Kutzown, PA